Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

 \section{Artificial Intelligence Safety}

 The rapid progress of artificial systems capable of sustained information processing and goal-directed behaviour raises fundamental questions about long-term stability, safety, and integration with existing physical and social systems.
 Much of the current AI safety literature addresses these questions at the level of behaviour, specification, or alignment, often relying on human interpretability, preference modelling, or external oversight \cite{russell2019human,amodei2016concrete}.
-While such approaches are important, they do not address a potentially crucial perspective, what constraints does physics itself impose on intelligent systems?
+While such approaches are important, they do not address a potentially more fundamental perspective: what constraints does physics itself impose on intelligent systems?

-In this paper, intelligence has been defined as a physical quantity, relating irreversible information processing to goal-directed work.
-Because this definition is grounded in conserved quantities, irreversible dynamics, and measurable physical flows, it admits a notion of safety that is independent of architecture, representation, or semantics.
+In this paper, intelligence has been defined as a macroscopic physical property, relating irreversible information processing to goal-directed work.
+Because this definition is grounded in conserved quantities, metriplectic geometry, and measurable physical flows, it admits a notion of safety that is independent of substrate, architecture, representation, or programmed semantics.
 The purpose of this section is to articulate how a physical theory of intelligence naturally gives rise to safety-relevant principles.

-Specifically, we argue that intelligence is not neutral with respect to its own substrate, sustained intelligence is biased toward preserving the internal structures that make intelligence possible.
-We then show that the form of this preservation depends critically on how a system is coupled to its environment, motivating a view of AI development centered on stable, symbiotic couplings rather than isolated optimisation.
-Finally, we outline initial physically motivated constraints that delimit safe and sustainable regimes of intelligent operation, and close with an outlook on AI safety as a central scientific problem for the coming decades.
+Specifically, we formally demonstrate that intelligence is not dynamically neutral with respect to its own physical substrate; sustained macroscopic throughput strictly biases systems toward preserving the internal CCE structures that make intelligence possible.
+We then show that the form of this preservation depends critically on environmental boundary conditions, motivating a view of AI development centered on stable, symbiotic architectures rather than isolated, unbounded optimisation.